Divyasruti2920/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Network
-Implemented a neural model for Predicting Bank Customer Leave
+Implementing a neural model for Predicting Bank Customer Leave